About Your Orchiectomy

 Showering

 You may shower 48 hours after your surgery.
-Don’t take a tub bath or soak your incision in water until 6 weeks after surgery.
+Clean your incision during your shower.
+Do not take a bath for the first 6 weeks after your surgery.

-5. Look at your incision using a hand-held mirror or ask someone to help you.
-The following side effects are normal and may last for a few days:
+- Look at your incision.
+Use a hand-held mirror, or ask someone to help you.
+You may feel tenderness and see slight redness, swelling, and bruising.
+These are normal and may last for a few days.

-6. Place a gauze pad over your incision.
-Don’t use tape.
-The gauze pad will be held in place by your underwear.
+- Put a gauze pad over your incision.
+Do not use tape.
+Your underwear will hold the gauze pad in place.

 Caring for your incision